Shree Ganeshay Namah

 Syntax —Subject+ dare not +v1+object+…

-Dare not is used to tell lack of daring to do something.
+Dare not is used to tell a lack of daring to do something.

 1)I dare not answer back my elders.